 Q: My starter liquid has turned pink and has stayed pink.
 Is it OK?

-A: It depends.
+A: Probably.
 The smell is really what will tell you if your starter has gone bad.
 Even though the color pink is usually associated with a bad starter, I have found that the smell is your best indicator.
 If it smells yucky (you will know if it’s yucky–see the next question–trust your instincts), assume that it’s bad and throw it away.
-FYI: my starters always have a tiny tinge of pink in the first few days from the cabbage, but that goes away eventually.
-Also, if you’ve been faithfully following the directions and feeding and watering and stirring on schedule, and have a kitchen that is not super-hot, then it should work.
+FYI: my starters always have a tiny tinge of pink in the first fews days or so from the cabbage, but that goes away eventually.
+Also, if you’ve been faithfully following the directions and pouring out, feeding, watering and stirring on schedule, and have a kitchen that is not too hot, then it should work.
 Allow yourself to relax and follow the process and the pink should go away.
 If it doesn’t go away in about 4 days, I would throw it out and start again.

 Q: How will I know if my starter has gone bad?

-In order to answer this question, I just recently I let my well-developed starter go bad.
+In order to answer this question, I let my well-developed starter go bad.
 I let it sit out at hot room temperature for a few days without feeding or stirring.
 Pee–yew!
 Wow.
-It smells so gross that it makes me nauseous.
+It smelled so gross that it made me nauseous.
 Even thinking about the smell makes me nauseous.
 You will know when it goes bad, believe me.
 There is no mistaking it.
 Gah.
 Also, it was not really a “pink” color.
-Instead, it was kind of a sickly brownish, sewer-y, yucky color on top in the hooch.
+Instead, it was kind of a sickly, brownish, sewer-y, yucky color on top in the hooch.
 Seriously, there was no mistaking it being bad.
 Also, if it begins to grow mold on top (or on the sides of the container) it’s gone bad.
 There are ways to solve this problem, but for our purposes, just through out the starter and begin again.

 Q: Can I add sugar or honey to the starter?